4 CHEESE MACARONI CHEESE WITH PANKO BREADCRUMBS INSPIRED BY CANDICE BROWN

 Then one day my brother in law, Jimmy, cooked supper for both me and my sister.
 He is an excellent person and has many talents but isn't famous for any outstanding cooking ability.
 That isn't to say he doesn't do stirling work on the barbecue and he also makes a delicious brunch.
 So.. you know.
 Anyway, he whipped up a Mac and cheese which kind of blew me away.
 It was so rich and creamy and tasted like velvet.
 But in a really really good way.
 Well, I obviously had to get the recipe from him and it transpires that the secret to getting your Mac and cheese to taste really really creamy, is to add double cream.
 And lots of it.

-This isn't his exact recipe but one I have tinkered with and adapted.
+This isn't his exact recipe but one I have tinkered with.
 Be warned, the source is based on his double cream version and you're going to love it.
 Unless you don't love cream, or macaroni, in which case this perhaps isn't for you.
 I know for sure Candice would approve.
 You simply cook the pasta and then leave it to soak in the cream mixture for a few hours which was a new method to me when I first tried it but now I love doing it this way.
-I believe Jimmy's original recipe was from Spuntino - and they know a thing or two about good Mac and Cheese.
+NB.
+Jimmy's original recipe was from Spuntino - and they know a thing or two about good Mac and Cheese.
+I hadn't come across the idea of soaking the cooked pasta in the creamy cheesey mixture and leaving it for a few hours so the pasta can really soak up up all that creaminess.
+And wow.
+It's a revelation.
+You have to try this.

 Candice's book, Comfort, is so lovely and personal with lots of the recipes dedicated to friends and family that I thought it was apt that this recipe is begged and borrowed from my brother-in-law.
 I always like to add a bit of crunch to my Mac and cheese as lots of what makes a great dish is about the balance of textures.
 The satisfying crunch on the top before you get to the silky pasta is a delightful thing.
 I have tried all sorts of breadcrumbs, and really panko are the best.
 They are expensive, for breadcrumbs, but worth it I promise.